 D.4.2.2.4 Item (b) considers the degradation of pile capacity due to the combination of sustained and cyclic loads.
 Several proprietary field studies are underway to quantify clay-pile behavior under sustained loading.
 These include a pile study by the Norwegian Geotechnical Institute at Haga and small diameter model pile segment tests by the Earth Technology Corporation at Shell’s Beta pile test site, Conoco’s Gulf of Mexico TLP pile test site, and Chevron’s pile test site at Empire.
 In addition, J. L. Briaud at Texas A&M University is studying cyclic axial behavior under API’s sponsorship.
 While none of the study results have been published, a generally conservative interpretation of some of these data indicate pile pullout does not begin until the sum of the sustained load plus the cyclic component reaches about 80 percent of the static ultimate load.

 D.4.2.2.5 Item (c) relates to the development of progressive pile failure due to the axial flexibility of the pile-soil system under cyclic loading conditions.
-Two-way (i.e., tension-compression) load tests conducted in the above mentioned studies show an immediate degradation in pile capacity.
-Results from the full scale Beta pile test (Doyle and Pelletier, 1985 [125]) showed temporary reductions of 61 percent to 85 percent of the pre-cyclic pile capacity within 16 fully reversed load cycles.
+Two-way (i.e., tension-compression) load tests conducted in the above-mentioned studies show an immediate degradation in pile capacity.
+Results from the full-scale Beta pile test (Doyle and Pelletier, 1985 [125]) showed temporary reductions of 61 percent to 85 percent of the pre-cyclic pile capacity within 16 fully reversed load cycles.
 In addition, the weight of the soil plug was not evident during cyclic testing.
 However, other testing at Haga by NGI (Karlsrud, K., and Haugen, T., 1981 [165]/) suggests that one-way cyclic loading of the pile relative to the soil causes significantly less degradation than two-way loading at discrete pile elevations.
 For long flexible piles, fully reversed cycling may occur even though the pile top is under a sustained bias loading.
 Thus, pile load capacity may be reduced due to cyclic loading for flexible piles.

-D.4.2.2.6 Item (d) considers the effect of sustained tension loading on soil behavior.
+D.4.2.2.6 Item (d) considers the effect of sustained tension loading on soil behaviour.
 Soils under sustained shear stress may deform in time.
 This effect should be considered in determining the long-term capacity of piles under sustained loading.

 D.4.2.2.7 Item (e) represents a consideration, which can be expected to aid the foundation’s load carrying capacity.
 Since here again it is not possible to reliably quantify the effects of suction, it was decided to ignore this consideration.